Association football tactics and skills: First, second and third defenders

 The second defender provides the immediate support for the first defender.
-If the first defender loses his or her marking, the second defender takes over as first defender, and ideally one of the third defenders takes over as second defender.
+If the first defender loses their marking, the second defender takes over as first defender, and ideally one of the third defenders takes over as second defender.
 A defensive side should be organised so as to make this transition as smooth as possible.
 A typical distance between the second and first defender is about six metres, though this will vary from situation to situation.
 The most important factor is the opponent's speed.
 If the opposing player is moving fast, the distance should be longer.
 If he is standing still, the second and first defender may sometimes join forces and operate as two first defenders.
 A second defender also adjusts their positioning relative to where teammates of the defensive side are positioned in coverage in order to uphold defensive structure (see for example offside trap).

 The role of the third defender is to provide a deeper cover.
-He or she is often in a stand-off position relative to the first and second defenders and therefor has a view of the "big picture" in defense, watching for any opponents moving up, and covering gaps if the first and second defenders are outmanoeuvred by the opponent.
+They are often in a stand-off position relative to the first and second defenders and therefore has a view of the "big picture" in defense, watching for any opponents moving up, and covering gaps if the first and second defenders are outmanoeuvred by the opponent.
 In addition, the third defender is usually tasked with informing teammates (including but not limited to first and second defenders) about potential upcoming threats.
 While the role of first and second defenders are relatively similar regardless of defending strategies and systems, the third defenders' role is very different in zone defence and man-to-man defence.